WD mingles flash memory and hard drive in a single storage device

 The new flash-enhanced drive architecture with OptiNAND technology will be available across the company’s portfolio of drives and storage platforms.
 It will also serve as the foundation for future designs and innovations, with further advances to come in intelligence, reliability, capacity, and time-to-market value.
 The company will begin announcing market-specific, purpose-built products across its portfolio later this year.

 “We are introducing new technologies that will actually persist for multiple generations of products,” Pendekanti said.
 “We will focus on the technology today.
-And then in the months ahead will come out and talk to us about specific products that use this technology.”
+And then in the months ahead, will come out and talk to us about specific products that use this technology.”

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: